-It doesn’t matter which operating system you are using, you will surely come across a misbehaving application that lock itself up and refuse to close.
-In Linux (and Mac), there is this “
+It doesn’t matter which operating system you are using – you will surely come across a misbehaving application that locks itself up and refuses to close.
+In Linux (and Mac) there is a “

 kill” command that you can use to terminate the application forcefully.
-In this tutorial, we will show you the various way you can make use of the “kill” command to terminate an application.
+In this tutorial we will show you the various ways you can make use of the “kill” command to terminate an application.

 Kill Commands and Signals